quickvm/step-browser-plugin/README.md

 # step-browser-plugin

 The step-browser-plugin automates the usage of TLS certificates for client authentication in Chrome and Firefox browsers on Linux and Google Chrome.app, Firefox.app, Safari.app on MacOS.
-It also supports CLI applications.
+It also supports CLI applications by exporting environment variables to your shell.

 ## Install